ever-co/ever-demand/README.md

 ### Run Platform Projects

-Finally, each project from Ever Platform could start by single command from this list:
+After you build everything (`yarn build:all`, described above), each project from Ever Platform could be started by single command from this list:

 -   Run API server `yarn run:server`
 -   Run Admin Website `yarn run:admin` and open http://localhost:4200